sinlyu/webdav-ext/README.md

 ## 📝 Known Issues

 - Search providers use VS Code's experimental APIs (stable but marked as experimental)
-- Very large eDoc Automate projects may experience slower initial indexing
+- Very large edoc Automate projects may experience slower initial indexing
-- Some eDoc Automate servers may have specific authentication requirements
+- Some edoc Automate servers may have specific authentication requirements
 - PHP IntelliSense requires PHP Tools extension for optimal experience

 ## 🤝 Contributing

-This extension is actively developed for eDoc Automate development workflows.
+This extension is actively developed for edoc Automate development workflows.
 Please report issues or suggest features through the appropriate channels.

 ## 📜 License

-This extension is provided as-is for eDoc Automate WebDAV integration with VS Code.
+This extension is provided as-is for edoc Automate WebDAV integration with VS Code.